skip to Main Content

 To Recap:

-How much you get will depend on specific criteria, such as residence, income, the study course, and the course start date.
+How much Maintenance funds you get will depend on specific criteria, such as residence, income, the study course, and the course start date.
 The loan is paid in 3 instalments, which will be sent to the student’s bank account.

 This Post Has One Comment